VisionaryAppDev/arch_linux/readme.md

  Bootloader
 ```
-pacman -S grub efibootmgr grub-customizer # this customerize is interested since it is allow you to select any default kernel to boot by default
+# this customerize is interested since it is allow you to select any default kernel to boot by default
+pacman -S grub efibootmgr grub-customizer

+# /dev/sda1 isn't the root partition, it is the efi partition which is likely the one created by microsoft if we use dual boot.
+Otherwise, we need to create this partition manually
 mkdir /boot/efi
 mount /dev/sda1 /boot/efi
 grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi
 grub-mkconfig -o /boot/grub/grub.cfg
 ```